hectorcanovas/euclid_documentation/euclid_documentation_hcanovas_v2.rst

   >>> Euclid.logout()

-Note: to delete the jobs stored in the user space please see the Gaia Archive FAQ `Is it possible to delete all the jobs (or a selection of them) in my job list at once? <https://www.cosmos.esa.int/web/gaia/faqs#delete-jobs-2020>`_
+Note: to delete all the jobs stored in the user space please see the Gaia Archive FAQ `Is it possible to delete all the jobs (or a selection of them) in my job list at once? <https://www.cosmos.esa.int/web/gaia/faqs#delete-jobs-2020>`_